This list of our favorite things to do in May in Washington DC, updated for 2023, including free, nighttime, and family-friendly things to do.

 May is a lovely month weather-wise so spending some time outside after the sun goes down is a treat!

-Here are a few more nighttime activities for the month of May.
+Below are a few more nighttime activities that take place in May.

 For more nighttime activities, visit our Things to do at Night in DC post.